EO4wellness/leary-leerie/README.md

 * Linux Commands
 * https://classroom.udacity.com/courses/ud595/lessons/4597278561/concepts/46968695970923

+### RESOLVED
-[x]~~Need to fix the [SYNTAX section](https://github.com/EO4wellness/leary-leerie/blob/master/READme-course-notes.md) now that I know how to write CODE blocks distinct from regular markdown ~~
+~~Need to fix the [SYNTAX section](https://github.com/EO4wellness/leary-leerie/blob/master/READme-course-notes.md) now that I know how to write CODE blocks distinct from regular markdown ~~
-[x] Need to learn about Git Ignore files. saw a link to that in the Git book, as well as it is a repo of usefult templates to cut-n-paste the git ignore files https://github.com/github/gitignore for furture study/reference
+~~Need to learn about Git Ignore files. saw a link to that in the Git book, as well as it is a repo of usefult templates to cut-n-paste the git ignore files https://github.com/github/gitignore for furture study/reference
 [x] 1.
 Need to finish write-up on Version Control Course as time affords me to do so. <br>
 [x] 3.
 Clean up file structure/organization to make it easier to follow. and 4.
 Add folder structures.
 Clean up links.   (realized, doing this changes links and other things--so this is something i need to pre-plan into my file structure.  my thoughts on this are evolving and developing but basically i see a need for a FOLDER --> with README.md (with navigation links to other resources and references) with a folder for IMAGES  RESOURCES CODE and perhaps other items as needed per project.
-However, when I first started this Git repo, I hadn't realize that yet.
+However, when I first started this Git repo, I hadn't realize that yet. ~~